mit-submit/submit-users-guide/source/gpu.rst

 The MIT T2 and T3 both have access to GPU machines through Condor.
 An example of how to access these resources through Condor is shown below.

-If you wish to submit jobs to GPU machines in T3/T2, you need to add additonal line in the script (only through glidein submission):
+If you wish to submit jobs to GPU machines in T3/T2, you need to add additional line in the script (only through glidein submission):

 .. code-block:: sh